williamlamjy/mTracker/docs/DeveloperGuide.md

 The `Model` component:

-1. Stores the instrument data through `Instrument` objects which are contained in the `InstrumentManager`
+* Stores the instrument data through `Instrument` objects which are contained and managed by the `InstrumentManager`
-2. Contains an abstract parent `Instrument` class.
-The 4 child sub-instrument classes `Crypto`, `Etf`, `Forex` and `Stock` implements the Overridden methods (e.g. toList()).
+* Contains an abstract parent `Instrument` class.
+The 4 child sub-instrument classes `Crypto`, `Etf`, `Forex` and `Stock` implements the Overridden methods (e.g. `toList()`).
-3. Contains the `InstrumentManager` which manages the list of instruments (e.g. add a new instrument to the list).
+* Contains the `InstrumentManager` class which manages the list of instruments (e.g. add a new instrument to the list). `InstrumentManager` is implemented as a singleton class to ensure that only one instrument list exists.
+This ensures the user only edits one list and prevents possible data corruption (e.g. adding a new instrument to different lists).
-4. Does not depend on any of the other components (as the `Model` component represents data on the instruments and can exist on its own).
+* Does not have any dependencies on any of the other components, as the `Model` component is meant to be responsible solely for the data representation and modification of instruments.

-The figure below represents the sequence diagram when the user wants to add a crypto:

-<>

 ## Implementation
 (for parser alternatives considered to design for inputs like